Jocanm/Jocanm/README.md

 # 💫 About Me:
-Well-qualified Full Stack Developer familiar with<br>wide range of programming utilities and<br>languages.
-Knowledgeable of backend and<br>frontend development requirements.
-Handles<br>any part of process with ease.
-Collaborative<br>team player with excellent technical abilities<br>offering 1+ years of related experience.
+Well-qualified Full Stack Developer familiar with wide range of programming utilities and languages.
+Knowledgeable of backend and frontend development requirements.
+Handles any part of process with ease.
+Collaborative team player with excellent technical abilities offering 1+ years of related experience.

 ## 🌐 Socials: